Dispatch From a Mixed City

 A previous version of this piece overstated the specific link between garinim toraniim, or "Torah nuclei," and Meir Kahane.

-Matan Kaminer is an anthropologist, a postdoctoral fellow at the Hebrew University of Jerusalem, and a political activist.
+Matan Kaminer is an anthropologist, a postdoctoral fellow at the Hebrew University of Jerusalem, and an activist at Academia for Equality.